Hello World! — Namchee

 6 minutes read

 After three years of my career as a professional software engineer, I’ve finally decided that it’s time for me to write and share my journey in the world of software engineering through this website.
-But why?
-Why now instead of one or two years ago?
-What motivates me to begin at this particular moment?

 To understand my motivations, let’s take a trip down memory lane.